lilab-bcb/cumulus/docs/cumulus.rst

 	  - Description
 	  - Example
 	  - Default
+	* - considered_refs
+	  - A string contains comma-separated reference(e.g. genome) names.
+Cumulus will read all groups associated with reference names in the list from the input file.
+If considered_refs is None, all groups will be considered.
+	  - "mm10"
+	  -
 	* - channel
 	  - Specify the cell barcode attribute to represent different samples.
 	  - "Donor"